Flip-flop (politics): Flip-flop and waffling

 The term was also used in 1967, when a New York Times editorial and Times columnist Tom Wicker used it in commenting on different events.
-It was also in the 1976 election, when President Gerald Ford used the phrase against his opponent Jimmy Carter.
+It also appeared in the 1976 election, when President Gerald Ford used the phrase against his opponent Jimmy Carter.
 In the 1988 U.S. presidential election, Michael Dukakis used the term against opponent Richard Gephardt, saying, "There's a flip-flopper over here" about Gephardt.

-The term also was used extensively in the 2004 U.S. presidential election campaign.
-It was used by critics as a catch-phrase attack on John Kerry, claiming he was "flip-flopping" his stance on several issues, including the ongoing war in Iraq.
-Famously, on March 16, 2004, during an appearance at Marshall University Kerry tried to explain his vote for an $87 billion supplemental appropriation for military operations in Iraq and Afghanistan by telling the crowd, "I actually did vote for the $87 billion, before I voted against it."
+"Flip-flop" and "waffling" were used extensively in the 2004 U.S. presidential election campaign.
+Both words were used by critics as catch-phrase attacks on John Kerry, claiming he was "flip-flopping" his stance on several issues, including the ongoing war in Iraq.
+The word "waffles" (referring to a stance of "waffling on issues") was also used as a Google bomb, along with other words (most notably "santorum").

+On March 16, 2004, during an appearance at Marshall University, Kerry tried to explain his vote for an $87 billion supplemental appropriation for military operations in Iraq and Afghanistan by telling the crowd, "I actually did vote for the $87 billion, before I voted against it."
 After the remark became controversial, he explained that he had supported an earlier Democratic measure that would have paid for the $87 billion in war funding by reducing Bush's tax cuts.
+This was also widely labeled as "flip-flopping".
 FactCheck stated that "Kerry has never wavered from his support for giving Bush authority to use force in Iraq, nor has he changed his position that he, as President, would not have gone to war without greater international support."

+U-turn

 The term "U-turn" in the United Kingdom was famously applied to Edward Heath, the prime minister of the United Kingdom from 1970 to 1974.
 Prior to the 1970 general election, the Conservative Party compiled a manifesto that highlighted free-market economic policies.
 Heath abandoned such policies when his government nationalised Rolls-Royce (hence the actual "U-turn").
 The Conservative government was later attacked for such a move because nationalisation was seen (by the Thatcher era) as antithetical to Conservative beliefs.
 This later led to one of Margaret Thatcher's most famous phrases: "you turn [U-turn] if you want to.
 The lady's not for turning."
 The Conservatives would adopt the free market under her.

 The term has been used repeatedly by libertarian leaning Reason magazine to describe politician Kamala Harris related to her on-and-off-again support of a so called "medicare-for-all" policy within the United States, as well as Harris' "...running away from her far-left past...", Reason has also criticized Joe Biden as an inconsistent and politically untrustworthy political figure labeled a "flip flopper".
 In regard to Biden, Reason said his "Final Flip-Flop" of ultimately deciding to drop out of running for president in the 2024 race, marked, "...a pattern established by a long career of politically convenient reversals."